MPower Custom Battery Packs Design and Manufacturing Logo

 • Electrolytes - Chemical inhibitors are often added to electrolytes to make them self extinguishing or flame retarding in case of abuse of the cell which could lead to fire.

 • Cell construction - Low power cells have relatively simple mechanical structures which have undergone many years of development and cell failures caused by poor mechanical design a very rare.
 For high power cells however, thermal design can be a source of weakness.
 Getting the excess heat out of the cell can be a problem and poor designs can result in localised hotspots within the cell which can cause cell failure.
-Good thermal performance for high power cells requires substantial current paths.
+Good thermal performance for high power cells requires substantial thermal conduction paths.

 • Separators - If for any reason a cell overheats, this can cause the separators, which are typically made of plastic, to distort or melt.
 In the worst case this could lead to a short circuit between the electrodes with even more serious consequences.
 Internal short circuits can also occur due to dendrite or crystal growth on the electrodes.
 External circuits can not protect against an internal short circuit and various separators have been designed to avoid this problem.
-These include rigid separators which do not distort even under extreme temperature conditions, flexible ceramic coated plastic which prevents contact between the electrodes and "shut down separators" with special plastic formulations, similar to a resettable fuse, whose impedance suddenly increases when certain temperature limits are reached.
+These include

-Once an internal short occurs there is not much that can be done by external measures to protect the battery.
+Once an internal short occurs, there is not much that can be done by external measures to protect the battery.
 Such an occurrence can be detected by a sudden drop in the cell voltage and this can be used to trigger a cut off device to isolate the battery from the charger or the load.
 While it does not solve the problem at least it prevents external events from making it any worse.
 Fortunately an internal short circuit is a rare occurrence.

 The likelihood of an internal short circuit occurring can be minimised by keeping the cell temperature within limits and this should be the user's first line of defence.